writethedocs/www/docs/writing/documentation-usage.rst

 ********

-As an entry point, documentation is a good place to redirect users to other services or ressources.
+As an entry point, documentation is a good place to redirect users to other services or resources.
 What can't be maintained in documentation is referenced in documentation with hyperlinks or other straightforward redirections.